bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:14 AM CT, April 05</p>
+<p class="updated_time"> Latest data: 09:35 AM CT, April 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 52°, which is 16° *colder* than yesterday.
+Today's high is 51°, which is 17° *colder* than yesterday.
 Tomorrow is expected to be 0° *colder* than today.

 Currently:

 - 39°
-- Breezy and Mostly Cloudy
+- Overcast
-- 78% humidity
+- 79% humidity
-- 15 mph wind
+- 12 mph wind
-- 77% cloud cover
+- 94% cloud cover
 - 40 AQI 🟩
 - 0.26 inches of rain in the past 24 hours